 The happy & dark side of LA depicted in the paintings

 His paintings of LA seemed to cover a true representation of LA to the rest of the world as they portrayed a life of excess, leisure, sexual openness and many other elements that were unfamiliar or unheard of in England.
-The dark side of social optimism was also highlighted in many of his works because the life of relaxation could end at any moment as a result of the war in Vietnam.
+The dark side of social optimism was also highlighted in many of his works because the life of relaxation could end at any moment due to the war in Vietnam.

 Meaning of the pool paintings

-Hockney’s pools series and his images of LA depict utopian bliss in which everyone looked beautiful and no one ever needed a serious job.
+Hockney’s pools series and his images of LA depict utopian bliss in which everyone looked beautiful, and no one ever needed a serious job.
 Most of his initial compositions in the Pools series were based on private pool settings that included images and views of naked men showering.
 For example, his 1963 painting known as Domestic Scene, Los Angeles showed two men showering.
-Although Hockney started out painting swimming pools, he soon became fascinated by the complex challenge of painting water and the way that the sunlight hit the water in order to produce interesting elements such as ripples, flickers, and wobbles in the water.
+Although Hockney started painting swimming pools, he soon became fascinated by the complex challenge of painting water and how the sunlight hit the water to produce interesting elements such as ripples, flickers, and wobbles in the water.

 Important works by Hockney

 Working in a wide range of media, Hockney examined, probed and managed to capture the perceived world of space and time in 2D.
 His paintings such as Portrait of an Artist, the pool at Hollywood’s Roosevelt Hotel, Peter getting out of Nick’s pool, 1966, and the Splash, 1966 are still as important today as they were when they were created.